 Summary: It is beyond my abilities to put together ‘one word’ to describe a place that has pieces of everything from all ages of evolution of not just humans, but this planet itself.
 It is a place that has the power to gives you a sense of emptiness of your existence and teach the magnitude of life.
 Go there, experience it!

-The above expression explains my feeling when my drive to Majuli started.
-We drove to Neemati Ghat from where we had to get onto a ferry along with our car onboard… Although the ferry sailed away from the banks, we saw ourselves approaching the same bank within 15mins after a detour.
+After our wildlife safari at Kaziranga National Park, we drove down towards Neemati Ghat from where we had to get our car onboard a ferry… Although the ferry sailed away from the banks, we saw ourselves taking a detour and approaching the same bank within 15minutes.
 A person who had alighted at Neemati Ghat had created a ruckus for having lost his bag of crackers in the ferry.
+So, he made the entire ferry return to the bank to find his bag back.
 Oh yes… Diwali with no fireworks??
 After all the drama, our ferry took sail on its final trip of the day… It was approximately an hour’s journey across the mighty Brahmaputra towards Kamalabari ghat on the other end that had conveniently faded into the horizon.
+On the other end of our journey was Majuli, the largest river island in the World.

 After getting directions from our homestay owner, we drove through stretches of Gurmur only to be guided with lamps that marked the boundary between the road and the bamboo forests on a moon-less night… A neatly done-up bamboo cottage was awaiting our arrival in that bamboo island… After freshening up in our cottage, we took a stroll in that magical village in search of some local food for dinner.
 We had to satiate our hunger at a small but pleasant hotel with a simple Assamese Thali.